 One of the most recent threats to Kentucky's rural and urban forests is the Emerald Ash Borer (EAB).
 This insect was initially discovered in Kentucky in 2009.
 For more information about this insect, the threat it poses, the state's quarantine and what you can do to help, click the following link:

 Emerald Ash Borer in Kentucky

 Hemlock Woolly Adelgid

-Adelgid (HWA) has now been found in 30 eastern and southeastern counties - see map below.
+Hemlock Woolly Adelgid (HWA) has now been found in 30 eastern and southeastern counties - see map above.
 Click on the link above for more information about HWA.